needle-mirror/com.unity.addressables/Documentation~/AnalyzeTool.md

 The clear operation removes any data gathered by the analysis and updates the `TreeView` accordingly.

 ### The fix operation
-For **Fixable Rules**, you may choose to run the fix operation.
+For **Fixable Rules**, you might choose to run the fix operation.
 The fix operation uses data gathered during the analyze step to perform any necessary modifications and resolve the issues.

 The provided [Check Duplicate Bundle Dependencies] rule is an example of a fixable rule.
 Problems detected by this rule's analysis can be fixed because there is a reasonably appropriate action that can be taken to resolve them.

 ## Provided Analyze rules

 ### Fixable rules

 #### Check Duplicate Bundle Dependencies

 This rule checks for potentially duplicated assets, by scanning all groups with [BundledAssetGroupSchemas] and projecting the asset group layout.
 This essentially requires triggering a full build, so this check is time-consuming and performance-intensive.

 **Issues**: Duplicated assets result from assets in different groups sharing dependencies, for example two Prefabs that share a material existing in different Addressable groups.
 That material (and any of its dependencies) would be pulled into both groups containing the Prefabs.
 To prevent this, the material must be marked as Addressable, either with one of the Prefabs, or in its own space, thereby putting the material and its dependencies in a separate Addressable group.